blackhead003/ISLR/R Practice/Linear Regression/README.md

 - [ ] Patterns of Residuals for Multiple Regression
 - [ ] How to know when to include an interaction term (synergy effect)?
 - [ ] Calculation of SE for Multiple Regression
-- [x] Degree of Freedom in Detail -- Pg No. 43, 44
+- [x] Degree of Freedom in Detail -- Pg No. 43, 44 and link (http://statisticalconcepts.blogspot.in/2010/03/degrees-of-freedom-df.html)
 - [ ] F Statistic Formula Meaning for Multiple Regression
 - [ ] Contrast in Qualitative Variable
 - [ ] How to deal with Outliers in Regression
 - [ ] How is variance associated with SE, Confidence Interval and Hypothesis Test
 - [ ] Read the Linear Regression chapter once again
 - [ ] Setup a program for better revision
+- [ ] Derivation of OLS